Tyrrell 022: Later use

+The 022 was later used in the BOSS GP Series by Nigel Greensall, winning the Open Class title in 1997 and 1998.

 In 2009, one of the 022s was used in the US BOSS Championship.

 Sponsorship and livery

 The team retained all the sponsors from the previous season including Autodesk, BP, Calbee and Club Angle.
-Tyrrell used the Mild Seven logos, except at the French, British and German Grands Prix due to bans on tobacco branding.
+Tyrrell used the Mild Seven logos (replacing fellow Japan Tobacco brand Cabin from the previous season), except at the French, British and German Grands Prix due to bans on tobacco branding.